UST-DeMAF/web-ui/docs/README.md

 ### Navigation in the Visualization

-After you initially click once with the left mouse button in an empty area of the visualization, the following navigation options are available to you:
+After initially clicking once in an empty area of the visualization with the left mouse button, the following navigation options are available to you:

 - Arrow-buttons
 - Scroll-wheel (up/down and left/right if your mouse supports it)